 The following is an overview of the 12 Exemption Types.
 Ranked by their prevalence, they collectively constitute a high-level classification scheme for blue sky exemptions.

-- Manual Exemption – The most common exemption with 39.75% of all exemptions for OTC equities.
-The manual exemption is a disclosure-based exemption focused on the inclusion of issuer data in a specified manual (e.g. Mergent).
+- Manual Exemption – This covers 39.75% of all exemptions for OTC equities.
+The manual exemption is a disclosure-based exemption focused on the inclusion of issuer data in a specified manual.

 - Non-Issuer Transaction Exemption – This is a blanket exemption for all non-issuer (broker-dealer) transactions.
 The following 5 states utilize this exemption type: New York, Pennsylvania, Delaware, Louisiana and Maryland.